Your prostate health is important to your overall quality of life.

 There are other surgeries similar to TURP that can be done.
 Your Doctor may make two small cuts in your prostate to relieve pressure on the urethra.

 Very rarely, open prostatectomy is needed.
 This is usually only required if there are complications with your BHP or if your prostate is very large.
-In this surgery, general anesthesia is used, and part or all of the prostate is removed.
+In this surgery, general anesthesia is used, and part or the entire prostate is removed.

-A prostatectomy can also be done laparoscopically or robotically.
-The main difference is that there are four small incisions in this surgery instead of one large one in an open prostatectomy.
+A prostatectomy can also be done laproscopically or robotically.
+The main difference is that there are four small incisions in this surgery instead of one large one in open prostatectomy.